sparkfun/SparkFun_BQ27441_Arduino_Library/README.md

 [*SparkFun Battery Babysitter (featuring the BQ27441-G1A LiPo Fuel Gauge) (PRT-13777)*](https://www.sparkfun.com/products/13777)

-Texas Instrument's [BQ27441-G1A](http://www.ti.com/product/BQ27441-G1) is a self-calibrating, I2C-based fuel gauge for lithium polymer (LiPo) batteries -- it measures your battery’s voltage to estimate its charge percentage and remaining capacity.
+Texas Instrument's [BQ27441-G1A](http://www.ti.com/product/BQ27441-G1) is a self-calibrating, I2C-based fuel gauge for lithium polymer (LiPo) batteries -- it measures your battery's voltage to estimate its charge percentage and remaining capacity.
 The chip is also hooked up to a current-sensing resistor, which allows it to measure current and power!
 The fuel gauge makes up half of the [SparkFun Battery Babysitter](https://www.sparkfun.com/products/13777).

 This Arduino library abstracts away all of the low-level I2C communication, so you can easily initialize the fuel gauge then read voltage, state-of-charge, current, power, and capacity.
 It also implements all of the chip's low-battery, and SoC-change alerts on the GPOUT pin.

+Thanks to:

+* [keton](https://github.com/keton) for adding extended config methods and an example showing how to use them

 Repository Contents
 -------------------